jviteMx/AMDCapstone/Documentation/README.md

   app.run_server(debug=True, port=8080, host="0.0.0.0")
   port should be the one delcared for dash in the .yml file

-10.To load database information see next.
+10.To load data to database see next.